SD › York Best Hotels

-- York’s Most Historic Hotels: Grays Court, Middlethorpe Hall Hotel and Spa, The Bar Convent
+- York’s Most Historic Hotels: Grays Court, Middlethorpe Hall and Spa, Bar Convent

 - York’s Best New Hotel: Indigo

-- York Hotels with Pools: Mount Royale (outdoor pool and jacuzzi, plus sauna and steam room), The Principal (small but quiet), Middlethorpe Hall Hotel and Spa (a warm indoor pool with a jacuzzi and spa attached), The Grand, York Marriott, Moxy (budget hotel with a pool), Novotel York Centre, Best Western Kilima
+- York Hotels with Pools: Mount Royale (outdoor pool and jacuzzi, plus sauna and steam room), Principal (small but quiet), Middlethorpe Hall and Spa (a warm indoor pool with a jacuzzi and spa attached), The Grand, York Marriott, Moxy (budget hotel with a pool), Novotel York Centre, Best Western Kilima

-- York Hotels with Kitchens: The Lawrance Luxury Aparthotel, Minster’s Reach Apartments, Dennington Luxury Apartments, Staycity Aparthotels Paragon Street
+- York Hotels with Kitchens: Lawrance Luxury Aparthotel, Minster’s Reach Apartments, Dennington Luxury Apartments, Staycity Aparthotels Street

-- Best Views: The Principal (views over the town and of the Minster), Grays Court (some rooms have up-close views of the Minster), Hilton York (great views of the city walls), The Queens Hotel (views overlooking the River Ouse)
+- Best Views: Principal (views over the town and of the Minster), Grays Court (some rooms have up-close views of the Minster), Hilton (great views of the city walls), Queens Hotel (views overlooking the River Ouse)

 - Best York Hotels for Foodies: Most of these hotels are within a 15-minute walk of the historic center, where you can explore York’s thriving food scene.
-However, The Grange has an Ivy Brasserie on-site, Judges Lodging is just behind the famous Betty’s Tea Rooms, and Dean Court Hotel is within a 3-minute walk of York’s best restaurants.
+However, No 1 by GuestHouse has an Ivy Brasserie on-site, Judge’s Lodging is just behind the famous Betty’s Tea Rooms, and Dean Court is within a 3-minute walk of York’s best restaurants.

-- Best Neighborhood Hotel in York: In the leafy area of The Mount, St George’s Hotel is about one and a half miles from York’s city center.
+- Best Neighborhood Hotel in York: In the leafy area of The Mount, St George’s is about one and a half miles from York’s city center.
 St George’s is very close to the York Racecourse and is in an area with lots of pleasant parks and relaxed pubs, and good food is never too far away.